Lull mattress review

 The Lull Hybrid takes the familiar Lull feel and adds a coil core beneath the foam for more bounce and stronger edges.
 It makes the most sense if you want a little more lift and airflow, you are heavier, or you share the bed and need every inch of usable surface.

-- Type: hybrid with foam and pocket coils
+- Type: Hybrid with foam and pocket coils

-- Height: about twelve inches
+- Height: ~12 inches

-- Comfort stack: gel memory foam with a transition layer
+- Comfort stack: Gel memory foam with a transition layer

-- Support core: individually wrapped coils over a foam base
+- Support core: Individually wrapped coils over a foam base

-- Best for: couples, combination sleepers, and heavier bodies
+- Best for: Couples, combination sleepers, and heavier bodies

-- Trial: often one hundred nights
+- Trial: Often 100 nights

 Lull continues to adjust naming and cover details, yet the base feel of the Original and the extra lift of the Hybrid have stayed consistent across updates.